mlcommons/ck/README.md

 customized and built upon (particularly if they use different operating systems, software and hardware);
-* suffering from a raising amount of experimental choices to explore (design and optimization spaces); and experimental results to process (big data problem);
+* suffering from a raising amount of experimental choices to explore (design and optimization spaces) and experimental results to process (big data problem);
 * receiving increasing bills for computational resources (particularly in data centers and supercomputers);
 * finding it complex or simply too long to master powerful predictive analytics techniques that could help automatically process your "big data" (experimental results);
-* wishing to automate paper/report generation whenever new experimental results are available (or even enable interactive graphs and articles).
+* finding it very time consuming to rebuild papers/reports whenever new experimental results are available.

 After suffering from these problems during 15 years which dramatically slowed down our own R&D (enabling faster,